-Affordable rent in Colombia: where to search (and why almost no one finds it)
+Affordable rent in Colombia: where to look (and why almost no one finds it)

-Affordable rent exists — it's just buried in platforms that favor expensive listings.
-Real price ranges by city, how to filter properly, and where to search directly with the owner to save on commission.
+Affordable rent exists — it's just buried on platforms that favor expensive listings.
+Real price ranges by city, how to filter effectively, and where to search directly with the owner to save on commission.

 IDIOMA DEL ARTÍCULO